 The resident is expected to pay the security deposit from his/her own resources and/or other public or private sources.
 An applicant will be rejected if he/she does not have sufficient funds to pay the deposit.

-No Pets
+Pets Pets

-Residents are not allowed to keep pets, of any kind, in the unit.
+Residents are allowed to keep pets in the unit.